GMELab/EX-TERR/README.md

 #### 2. Genotype data

 The genotypic data correponds to the group of individuals of which the outcome phenotypes are obtained from, and used for validation within the EX-TERR pipeline.
 This data should be stored as PLINK binary files (`.bim`/`.fam`/`.bed`/) files as various sets.
-The following sets of participant should be available.
+The following sets of participant should be available:

 1. **Full cohort**
 2. **Training set:** Used to train the MARS algorithm (e.g. 80\% of participants)
 3. **Test set:** Used to verify MARS output (e.g. 20\% of participants)

+Each set of genotypic data should be available cumulatively (all variants; `genotype_all`), as well as per chromosome (e.g. `genotype_chr1`, `genotype_chr2`...`genotype_chr22`).
+Chromosome data can be further divided into sets for larger chromosomes in neccesary (e.g. `genotype_chr1_set1` and `genotype_chr1_set2`).
 Note that a key aspect of EX-TERR is that it **does not** required an initial participant train-test split, due to a downstream cross-validation step on the genotypic information.
 Thus, the pipeline can be trained on all available participants if desired.

+In addition to the core genotype information, details on allele information should also be prepared.